SnapDOMGitHub8K

 embedFonts

-When true, snapDOM embeds non-icon @font-face rules detected as used within the captured subtree.
+When true, SnapDOM embeds non-icon @font-face rules detected as used within the captured subtree.
 Icon fonts (Font Awesome, Material Icons, etc.) are embedded always.

 localFonts